balfieri/aws/README.md

 linux2_images
 </pre>

-<p>If you just want to see the most recent one from Amazon, use this:</p>
+<p>If you just want to get the most recent one from Amazon, use this:</p>
 <pre>
 linux2_image
 </pre>